-The Maintenance Coordinator is responsible for ensuring that all equipment is inspected and tested when due.
+The Maintenance Coordinator is responsible for ensuring that all of the equipment owned / used by the college is inspected and tested when due.

 The mains supply of electrical equipment will be tested by a competent electrician in accordance with current legislation.
 All necessary works identified following the inspection will be carried out by a competent electrician.